A lot or a little?

 What parents need to know

-Parents need to know that this show features a surly teenager, a geeky younger brother, an angry older brother: All very familiar teen types and interactions.
+Parents need to know that Joan of Arcadia features a surly teenager, a geeky younger brother, an angry older brother: All very familiar teen types and interactions.
 But Joan hears the voice of God coming from a "hottie" guy, a black cafeteria worker, etc. and it leads her -- against her desire -- to do something that ends up helping her brother.
 The grisly murder setups and the way God is portrayed may be upsetting or confusing for younger viewers.

 What's the story?

 In JOAN OF ARCADIA, a high school teen finds herself talking to God in everyday situations such as the halls of her high school.
 In so doing many questions of God and faith come up between her and her friends.
 Her geeky science-loving younger brother believes in God and says that science proves it's so; there's also a sassy sister and a brother in a wheelchair who is angry at losing his mobility due to a car accident.
 Joan's parents are played by Joe Mantegna and Mary Steenburgen.